Permafrost/Tundra/SERVICES.md

     * `$ascii`: a boolean which when `true` indicates that the file transfer should be made in ascii mode.
 Defaults to `false` (binary mode).
+    * `$rename` is an optional boolean which if `true` will first write the content to the given file name with `.tmp` suffix and then rename it to its specified name once written.
+      Defaults to `false`, where the content is written directly to the file name specified in the destination [URI].
+Note if the append option is `true`, this option has no effect.
     * `$timeout`: an optional [XML] duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.